-If you're one of the many people planning to spruce up their home this season, don't forget that many cleaning products and equipment can cause problems for your pets.
+If you're one of the many people planning to spruce up their home as the weather gets nicer, don't forget that many cleaning products and equipment can cause problems for your pets.

 Household cleaners are highly toxic, and playful pets often mistake their brightly coloured and oddly shaped bottles for toys.
 In most cases, the astringent smell will put them off actually drinking the contents, but if they walk on recently cleaned surfaces or through spillages their paws will pick up residues which they may lick later.